google/transmat/README.md

   well enough.
 - Webapplications can only read the payload (using [getData](https://developer.mozilla.org/en-US/docs/Web/API/DataTransfer/getData)) when finishing the transfer by dropping or pasting.
-While dragging , only the [types](https://developer.mozilla.org/en-US/docs/Web/API/DataTransfer/types) can be read.
+While dragging, only the [types](https://developer.mozilla.org/en-US/docs/Web/API/DataTransfer/types) can be read.
 - The DataTransfer data keys are transformed to lowercase.